ffTsuzuku/github_search/README.md

 ![Screenshot](public/Screenshot.png)

 This repository provides a beautiful interface for searching for repositories belonging to a user or organization.
-use the filters and sorting tools to quickly find and organize repositories based.
+Use the filters and sorting tools to quickly find and organize repositories.

 ## Features

 ### Supported Filters For Organizations

--   `All:` All repositories created by organization.
+-   `All:` All repositories created by organization
 -   `Public`: Public repositories
 -   `Private` Private repositories
--   `Forks:` Repositories that are forked from others.
+-   `Forks:` Repositories that are forked from others
 -   `Sources` Repositories that are not forked from others
--   `Member` Repositories where the organization is not the owner.
+-   `Member` Repositories where the organization is not the owner

 `NOTE:` The all and private Filter requires you to provide a valid Github token that belongs to the organzation.
 More on that below.